 What exactly is workers’ compensation?
 Workers compensation is a legislative measure adopted by an employer that compensates employees for lost wages, medical expenses and other potential losses suffered at the workplace.
 Workers’ compensation compensations alleviate the problem and complexity of resolving differences between employees and their employers and provide workers with peace of mind that they will once more be made whole.

 - In most states in the US, workers’ comp laws are in place to help all categories of employees, regardless of gender, age or occupational affiliation.
-Some states also have provisions which allow an injured worker to recover damages even if he or she has been temporarily disabled while off work.
+Some states also have provisions that allow an injured worker to recover damages even if he or she has been disabling injury while off work.
 However, workers’ compensation laws differ from state to state and are implemented according to the nature of the industry in each state.

 - An injured employee should first consult his or her employer before deciding to file a claim.
 The employee should ensure that all the conditions laid out by his or her employer are met before filing for compensation.
 A worker should not attempt to resolve issues with his or her employer on his own.
 Every worker should know and understand the rights laid out in workers’ compensation laws and how to file a claim.
 An injured employee has certain rights which need to be followed, and he or she should not take matters into his or her own hands.
 If an injured employee files a case against his or her employer, the employer needs to provide evidence to back up his or her claims.

 - The employer is also responsible to provide medical care for those who have received workers’ compensation benefits.
 Those who have suffered serious injuries may be hospitalized until the doctor certifies that they have fully recovered.
 This process, however, does not need the approval of the court.
 Once the injured person is declared fit to return to work, he or she may receive workers’ compensation benefits from his or her former employer.